Factbox: Thomas Cook collapse prompts international response

-(Reuters) - The collapse of British travel operator Thomas Cook (TCG.L) left hundreds of thousands of holidaymakers abroad and forced governments and insurers to coordinate a huge operation to get them home.
+(Reuters) - The collapse of British travel operator Thomas Cook left hundreds of thousands of holidaymakers abroad and forced governments and insurers to coordinate a huge operation to get them home.

 The company ran hotels, resorts and airlines ferrying 19 million people a year to 16 different countries.